i-love-winter/toogle/README.md

 Do expect the crawler to take a while, it is literally scanning and saving descriptions and titles from every single website ever created.
 You can however stop it whenever you want with Ctrl + C and it will have updated the database for the websites that have already been scanned

 When running the indexer, as it is $$O(n)$$, the longer you run the crawler for, the longer the indexer will run for.
-After the indexer has finished indexing all the data, you will be prompted with an input, asking what you would like to search, and it will search the indexed_data database for anything matching your input.
-It will give the link to all pages containing your word, and will display the respective pages' tf-idf statistics.
-Currently, it provides the links in byte format (b'link'), but I need to work on seperating the indexer and query processor into two different programs before I do anything else.

 Hope you enjoy!